-- A2.1.
-Indicator: There are clear policies and procedures with regard to the selection, composition and specific duties of the governing authority. - A2.1.
-Prompt: Evaluate the clarity of the policies and procedures regarding the selection, composition and specific duties of the governing authority.
+Indicator: (Only for Governing Authorities with an Appointed/Elected Board): There are clear policies and procedures with regard to the selection, composition, and specific duties of the governing authority.

+Prompt: Evaluate the clarity of the policies and procedures regarding the selection, composition, and specific duties of the governing authority.